instrumentisto/rust-incubator/3_ecosystem/3_1_testing/README.md

 [Rust] ecosystem has [enough solutions][1] for [mocking][41], some of them are quite mature.

-The most interested one is [`mockiato`] crate at the moment, as is quite ergonomic in use and supports stable [Rust].
+The most interested one is [`mockiato`] crate at the moment, as is quite ergonomic in use and supports stable [Rust]. [`unimock`] crate works in the very similar way, but supports supertraits, as uses the single `Unimock` type for mocking.

 Additionally, [`mockito`] crate should be mentioned as a quite useful one for HTTP testing.